April Research Essentials

 Our librarians are here to help you navigate the puzzling issue of AI use in a changing world.

 The library is more than just a place to study.
-Dedicated and experienced staff are on hand to help you in your academic journey.
+Dedicated and experienced library staff are on hand to help solve your study woes.

 Welcome to ACU!
-Whether you’re settling into campus life or getting back into study habits, the library is the perfect place to start.
+Whether you’re new to campus life or settling back into study habits, the library is the perfect place to start.